nerdqueen92/Project_build_DB/README.md

 - `manufacturers`: Details about part manufacturers.
 - `categories`: Categorization of parts.
 - `locations`: Information about where parts are stored.
-- `inventory`: Tracking of available inventory.
-- ...

 You can find the SQL scripts to create these tables and relationships in the project's SQL folder.